tricorder-observability/helm-charts/README.md

 ## Access Starship Web UI through Ingress

-Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+Ingress exposes HTTP and HTTPS routes from outside the cluster to services with in the cluster.
 Use the following command to expose the Starship managenment UI service as `tstarship.io` host on ingress port 80.

 ```shell
 kubectl apply -f - <<EOF